USDX [Lighthouse] Price Down 3.3% Over Last 7 Days (USDX)

-USDX [Lighthouse] (USDX) traded 0.3% higher against the dollar during the twenty-four hour period ending at 15:00 PM E.T. on October 5th.
-During the last seven days, USDX [Lighthouse] has traded down 3.3% against the dollar.
-One USDX [Lighthouse] coin can currently be bought for $0.0158 or 0.00000082 BTC on popular cryptocurrency exchanges.
-USDX [Lighthouse] has a total market capitalization of $59,528.22 and $69.00 worth of USDX [Lighthouse] was traded on exchanges in the last day.
+USDX [Lighthouse] (USDX) traded 0.3% higher against the US dollar during the 24 hour period ending at 23:00 PM E.T. on October 7th.
+USDX [Lighthouse] has a total market capitalization of $59,528.22 and $69.00 worth of USDX [Lighthouse] was traded on exchanges in the last 24 hours.
+Over the last week, USDX [Lighthouse] has traded down 3.3% against the US dollar.
+One USDX [Lighthouse] coin can currently be purchased for approximately $0.0158 or 0.00000082 BTC on major cryptocurrency exchanges.

 - eCash (XEC) traded 1.4% higher against the dollar and now trades at $0.0000 or 0.00000000 BTC.